runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_3/README.md

 This is a long story, but the short answer is: *No!*.
 Maybe in some cases it is possible, but we prefer to not attempt it in the K tool.
-For example, you most likely do not want a stuck computation to count as a result, just because you forgot a semantic rule that could reduce that stuck computation further!
+For example, you most likely do not want any stuck computation to count as a result, since some of them can happen simply because you forgot a semantic rule that could have further reduce it!
 Besides, in our experience with defining large languages, it is quite useful to take your time and think of what the results of your language's computations are.
 This fact in itself may help you improve your overall language design.
 We typically do it at the same time with defining the evaluation strategies of our languages.

-Although in theory K could infer the results of your language as the stuck computations, based on our own experience we have deliberately decided to not provide this feature, in spite of requests from some users.
+Although in theory K could infer the results of your language as the stuck computations, based on the above we have deliberately decided to not provide this feature, in spite of requests from some users.
 So you currently do have to explicitly define your K results if you want to effectively use the K tool.
 Note, however, that theoretical definitions, not meant to be executed, need not worry about defining results (that's because in theory semantic rules apply *modulo* the reversible heating/cooling rules, so results are not necessary).

 ##### A K Rule Involving Cells